VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: VoiceBridge

 where $\mathcal{T}$ is sampled from a range of speech degradation methods, including additive noise, reverberation, bandwidth limitation, clipping, vocal effects, and their random mixtures.
 Namely, for each ground-truth $\mathbf{x}_0$, VoiceBridge considers numerous different LQ prior $\mathbf{x}_1$, rather than considering a fixed degradation method as a single speech enhancement task~\citep{sbsen,bridgesr,audiolbm}.
 A more detailed data construction process at the training stage is introduced in Appendix~\ref{appendix:augmentation}.

 Given constructed LQ and HQ waveform pairs $(\mathbf{x}_0,\mathbf{x}_1)$, we directly compress the speech waveform into latent representations, obtaining the latent target and prior, $\mathbf{z}_0 \in \mathbb{R}^{c\times l}$ and $\mathbf{z}_1 \in \mathbb{R}^{c\times l}$.
+Prior works~\citep{bridgesr, sbsen} mainly conduct bridge modeling in the data space, either in the waveform or spectrogram domain, to handle single tasks such as speech super-resolution or speech enhancement.
+However, we find that models in these domains struggle in the complex GSR scenario and 48kHz settings.
+Directly performing SB in the data space takes great modeling and computational effort.
+Meanwhile, raw speech signals include massive redundant information at high frequencies, which can be effectively compressed by VAEs, resulting in a more compact latent space.
+Latent compression reduces sequence length by more than an order of magnitude, enabling a single 544M transformer LBM to handle all tasks.
+Details experiments proving the necessity of the~\textit{latent SB} design is shown in Appendix~\ref{appendix:ablation}

 In comparison with alternative speech compression representations, the waveform latent naturally preserves the~\textit{data-to-data} generative process for the~\textit{LQ-to-HQ} speech tasks without suffering from area removal~\citep{kong2025a2sb}, which is important to a range of tasks in GSR.
 For example, for the down-sampling degradation and its mixture with other degradation methods, GSR systems are usually required to generate the 48~kHz waveform from its 2~kHz or even 1~kHz version~\citep{andreev2023hifi++, ku2025generative}.
 In these settings, the prior information contained in the spectrograms~\citep{mandel2023aero,kong2025a2sb} and the latent space of the mel-spectrogram~\citep{voicefixer} will be very limited because of their large-scale area removal, which may hinder the final restoration performance as mentioned by~\citep{lim2018time, kong2025a2sb}.

 Given these paired latents $(\mathbf{z}_0,\mathbf{z}_1)$, we model the generative process between them as a Tractable Schrödinger Bridge, a probabilistic interpolation between two marginal distributions over time.
 The SB problem seeks the stochastic trajectory $p_t$ connecting two distributions $p_0, p_1$ which minimizes the KL divergence to a reference diffusion process.
 When we take the marginal distributions $p_0, p_1$ to be Gaussian distributions around the latent pairs $(\mathbf{z}_0,\mathbf{z}_1)$, the generally intractable SB problem will have a closed-form solution~\citep{bunne2023schrodinger,bridgetts}, where the interpolated distribution $p_t$ at time $t$ is a Gaussian: